LinkedInLearning/monitoring-and-observability-with-datadog-2497222/README.md

 # Monitoring and Observability with Datadog
-This is the repository for the LinkedIn Learning course `Monitoring and Observability with Datadog`.
+This is the repository for the LinkedIn Learning course Monitoring and Observability with Datadog.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![Monitoring and Observability with Datadog][lil-thumbnail-url]

+As systems are built— especially in this age of distributed systems and microservices— observability has become key to understanding and building reliable and highly available systems.
+Cloud infrastructure and microservices require so many dependencies to be functional, so it’s important to keep an eye on these different parts that keep our services up and running.
+In this course, Ibukun Itimi explains how to use Datadog to gain visibility into your systems to build more reliable services and infrastructure.
+Ibukun explains the basics of the concepts of observability infrastructure monitoring, and application performance monitoring.
+She covers the basics of Datadog features, including how to analyze and understand logs, create custom metrics with logs, build dashboards, set up monitors, and more.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.